 We’ve all been there.
 Let’s say you’re working on the mix for a rock/pop song, with a simple enough audio setup: there’s a lead vocalist, a guitar, a bass guitar, and a drum kit (maybe recorded as bass drum, snare drum and a stereo overhead pair).
 When listening to the mix, you find the bass drum barely audible.
 Of course, that can be fixed by simply pulling the fader up.
 However, that creates an imbalance between the bass drum and snare drum level, quickly corrected by pulling up the snare drum fader.
 You may continue by then having to adjust the guitar, make sure the vocals can still be heard (by pulling up the fader, of course), at which point you notice the bass guitar can no longer be heard (or felt) properly, and after correcting that, you’re exactly at your starting point, only with all faders pulled up by a few dBs.
 What did go wrong?

 It has often to do with an audiopsychological effect called masking: in essence, certain auditory events can make other events inaudible.
 They’re still there, and you can see them on a scope – only you can no longer hear them properly.
-This effect is actually the basis for a lot of the voodoo in lossy compression algorithms such as MP3.
+This effect is in fact the basis for a lot of the voodoo in lossy compression algorithms such as MP3.

 So how does that help?
 It can simply help us to achieve a goal of a better (in the sense of more balanced, transparent) mix or master, by way of turning things down instead of up.
-And incidentally, it will actually help us in achieving high loudness, because simply speaking, a transparent mix is much easier to make loud (if, for some odd reason, you decide to do just that).
+And incidentally, it will even help us in achieving high loudness, because simply speaking, a transparent mix is much easier to make loud (if, for some odd reason, you decide to do just that).

 What will mask what, and how to react to that, will work in a number of effects.
 Without a claim for completeness or science-level accuracy, here’s some rules of thumb: